Canvey Island: Landmarks

 Designed by Ove Arup in 1932, the Labworth Café is a listed building situated on Canvey Island's seafront.

 The Lobster Smack public house at the southwest corner of the island is a grade II listed building dated to the 17th century.
 The pub was known to Charles Dickens who mentioned it in Great Expectations.
 Alongside the pub is a row of wooden Coastguard cottages that date from the late 19th century which are also of grade II listed status.

 Landmarks from the era of Canvey's development as a seaside resort in the 20th century include the Labworth Café built 1932–33 and designed by Ove Arup in the International style.
 The building fell into a state of disrepair in the 1970s and 1980s but was renovated in 1996 and now functions as both a beach bistro and restaurant.

-Opened in 1979, the Heritage Centre along Canvey Road is housed in the former St. Katherine's Church, which was built in 1874.
+Opened in 1979, the Heritage Centre along Canvey Road is housed in the former St Katherine's Church, which was built in 1874.
 Originally timber-framed, the church was rendered over in the 1930s to give it its present appearance; it closed as a place of worship in 1962.
 It now contains an art and craft centre with a small folk museum.

 The island is also home to two Dutch Cottages, one in Haven Road and the other on Canvey Road, which were built during the 17th century by Dutch immigrants working on the sea walls.
 The cottage at Canvey Road is home to the Dutch Cottage museum.

 Some of Canvey's lost landmarks include the Goldmine club on Western Esplanade, the original Oysterfleet public house and lighthouse and Cherry Stores.

+Listed buildings

+There are five grade II listed buildings recorded in the National Heritage List for England for Canvey Island.